IMPORTANT!

 Graduation feasibility (high school students)

-For juniors and seniors, we must confirm there is a realistic path to graduation.
+For all high school students, we must confirm there is a realistic path to graduation.

 -

-Students who are very close to the end of high school but have little to no credit progress are typically not eligible, because there may not be enough time for any intervention to result in an adjusted, standard, honors or alternative diploma.
+Students who do not currently have a clear or achievable path to earning a diploma may not be eligible, as there may not be enough time for any intervention to lead to an adjusted, standard, honors, or alternative diploma.

 Expectations for Student & Caregivers